+The following annual security report provides crime statistics for selected crimes that have been reported to local police agencies or to campus security authorities.
 The University of Georgia Police Department prepares annual crime statistics to comply with the Clery Act.
-Crime statistics for the previous seven years can be located on the University of Georgia Police Department web site at police.uga.edu.
-Crime statistics are prepared in cooperation with the local law enforcement agencies surrounding the University's main campus in Athens, Georgia, as well as the campuses located in Griffin, Georgia; Tifton, Georgia; Gwinnett County, Georgia; and the University's study abroad programs in Oxford, England, and Cortona, Italy.
+Crime statistics for the previous seven years can be located on the UGA Police Department web site at police.uga.edu.

+The following tables were compiled using data received and gathered by the UGA Police Department in cooperation with the local law enforcement agencies surrounding the University's main campus in Athens, Georgia, as well as the campuses located in Griffin, Georgia; Gwinnett County, Georgia; Tifton, Georgia; and the University's study abroad programs in Oxford, England, and Cortona, Italy.
 Crime statistics are requested from law enforcement in additional jurisdictions as appropriate.
-Administrators and staff in UGA Housing, the Office of Student Conduct, the University Health Center, and other campus security authorities also report criminal incidents to the UGA Police Department.
-All campus officials that have interactions with students should report any crime brought to their attention to the University of Georgia Police Department.
+Administrators and staff in UGA Housing, the Office of Student Conduct, the University Health Center, and other campus security authorities also report criminal incidents to the UGA Police Department for inclusion in the University's Clery Act crime statistics.

+All campus officials that have interactions with students should report any crime brought to their attention to the UGA Police Department.
 Reminder emails are sent to units on campus who may receive reports of crime.
 The victim of the crime will make the choice to have the case investigated and/or prosecuted, with no pressure to do so from UGA Police or University officials.
 However, in the event that a reported crime indicates the possibility of an on-going risk to the University and surrounding community, the UGA Police will follow up and take necessary steps to clarify the circumstances of the reported crime, address the on-going risk (including through the issuance of a timely warning if appropriate), and communicate with the community to reduce opportunities for potential similar crimes.